TheBeyondGroup/deep-focus-trap/docs.md

 ### new deepFocusTrap(config)
 Used as a focus trap that can pierce the shadow dom.
-Meaning if you are using native web components and you have a componenet within a component.
+Meaning if you are using native web components and you have a component within a component.
 This focus trap will be able to peirce through the shadow dom and make a focus trap out of the child components as well.